-Using your template as your outline, start filling in your text and images.
+Using your email template as your outline, start filling in your text and images.

 Don’t forget to run the draft newsletter by a few people, either inside or outside your organization.
 Ask them to give honest feedback, including pointing out typos, poor grammar, and factual errors.
-You could follow up with a short of list of questions to determine if the material met your goals, like:
+You could follow up with a shortlist of questions to determine if the material met your goals, like: